Top 10 attractions in Reims

 Le chef triplement étoilé au guide Michelin Arnaud Lallement nous pointe du doigt dans ses cuisines

-The city of Reims has 5 Michelin-starred restaurants:
+Reims boasts 5 Michelin-starred restaurants:

 Le Grand Cerf and its chef Dominique Giraudeau and Le Foch and its chef Jacky Louaze, each have 1 star in the prestigious guide.